1. Get some intensity into my legs.

 The sun decided to poke it's way through the clouds come Sunday morning and we headed into town for some breakfast with my Mom (Mama) and Ron.
 It was nice to start the morning off with a filling meal and good laughs with my awesome family!
 We headed back to the house where Brian and I went to work on putting together his sparkly new bike.
 Oooolala is it pretty!
 We spent the morning getting it all dialed in before we headed out for a fun ride out on the trails again.

-Justin and Brian hammin it up for the camera as we climbed up the gravel roads in search of mud! |
+Justin and Brian hammin it up for the camera as

 This time we were joined by our favorite Corvallis locals, Brian Persons and Justin Finn.
 These guys know all the good trails and can shred them too!
 They took us on several fun, muddy trails and Sam's prowess on the bike really started to show as she navigated some pretty gnarly sections out in the hills, objective 2, CHECK!
 We all had a great time and before we knew it, we had to call it a day so we could make the 2.5 hour drive back home!